 As the title might suggest, there are some changes happening in Abbottsville!
-It was so much fun to work on this manuscript and let not only Annie, Joan, Helen, and Bernice come back to life, but also add a little fun with Rose and Clara, the two elderly ladies living in the neighborhood.
+It was so much fun to work on this manuscript and put Annie, Joan, Helen, and Bernice back in action, but also add a little fun with Rose and Clara, the two elderly ladies living in the neighborhood.
 With the War moving into the past for some, life in Abbottsville centers around the importance of welcoming home those who have served.
-It means making a place for folks in general, whether fighting the war or affected by it in some ways.
+It means making a place for folks in general, whether they were fighting the war or otherwise affected by it.

 So the story continues.
-With Major Harry Ashenbach's disappearance, and Sly and Bobby jumping into action to try to locate and rescue, Annie, Joan, Helen, and Bernice find new support in their long and caring friendship.
+With Major Harry Ashenbach's disappearance, and Sly and Bobby jumping into action to try to locate and bring about a rescue.
+Annie, Joan, Helen, and Bernice find new support in their long and caring friendship.
 But Harry's troubles are far from the only ones confronting the girls in this fifth book in the Serve Series.
 Below are some excerpts.